FELINE HEARTWORM INFECTION

 CAN CATS BECOME INFECTED WITH HEARTWORMS?

 The third stage larval heartworms enter the cat's body and develop in the tissues.
 The feline body is an inhospitable host and worm development is fraught with immunological attack.
 By the time the larva has reached its 5th stage, it is on its way to the pulmonary arteries to complete its maturation but most infections will end here as the feline immune system is nearly relentless in its assault.
-Only about 25% of the original infecting larvae will survive to adulthood which means most infections are aborted in this last stage of larval development.
+Only about 25% at best of the original infecting larvae will survive to adulthood which means most infections are aborted in this last stage of larval development.

 Most cats with adult heartworms only have a few worms (1-3 on average) and development to the adult stage takes an extra couple of months in the feline body compared to the canine body.
 Chances are that there will be a single sex worm population rendering reproduction impossible.
 Only about 20% of feline infections produce microfilaria (youngest worm larvae); further, the feline immune system is so aggressive that the larvae only live a matter of weeks whereas they can live for up to 2 years in a dog.
 When the adult worm dies, a huge amount of inflammation is generated and many cats do not survive this stage.
 If the cat does survive, there is likely long term damage to the lung tissue.